 Everywhere you look there are signs of doom for Canadian Manufacturing.
 The unemployment rate, companies moving or going out of business seems to be a common theme.
 However, we have is an increase in manufacturing output.

-How is manufacturing jobs disappearing and output increasing?
+How are manufacturing jobs disappearing and output increasing?

 Investment in the business

 Take a look around.
 Businesses that are investing in themselves will have staying power.
 Those that do not are going to be left behind, wither and die.

 How is your company doing?

-We often hear that people are the greatest asset for the business.
+We often hear that people are the greatest asset of the business.
 What is the game plan?
 When asked to see or inquire about how they are advancing their employees; you get blank faces.
 A constant learning environment must be established.